 Keybindings that I use:

-So pip install jupyter
+So pip install jupyter and in my .emacs:

 (setq python-shell-interpreter "jupyter"